 Project management software offers different types of document and information management systems, meaning that your team can build, store, and search a database of workflow standards and processes.
 Often, these come in the form of process management wikis.

-These ensure proper task management, whether that means pinging a particular team member, updating dependent task deadlines, or requesting more information about a task.
+One of the main benefits of workflow automations is that they ensure proper task management, whether that means pinging a particular team member, updating dependent task deadlines, or requesting more information about a task.

 Need expert help selecting the right Project Management Software?